Svyatoslav1x/Svyatoslav1x/README.md

 ****

 ### 🧑‍🎓 About Me:
-Enjoy working with servers.
-I'm a big Hideo Kodzima fan.
+I like to work with servers.
+I'm also a big fan of Hideo Kodzima.
 - 🧠 **Interested in any type of software automation**
 - 🔭 I’m currently working on **soon..**
 - 🌱 I’m currently learning **Golang, DevOps and DSA**